-The aim of this strategy is to enable quick-start resource mobilization and scale up and align resources for the implementation of the Kunming-Montreal Global Biodiversity Framework and provide the basis to further build upon towards 2030, based on the work of the Advisory Committee on Resource Mobilization, in line with the Framework.
+The aim of this strategy is to provide a solid basis to guide Parties and other actors towards the mobilization of adequate resources, commensurate with the ambition of the Kunming-Montreal Global Biodiversity Framework.
+It builds on the first phase of the strategy, as contained in Annex I of decision 15/7, which sought to enable quick-start resource mobilization and scale up and align resources for the implementation of the Kunming-Montreal Global Biodiversity Framework.

-The Strategy will be updated by the Subsidiary Body on Implementation to take account of the recommendations of the Advisory Committee on Resource Mobilization.
-The updated strategy will be presented to the Conference of the Parties for consideration and adoption at its sixteenth meeting.

-It will mobilize resources for the implementation of the Convention, addressing its three objectives in a balanced manner and commensurate with the ambitions of the Kunming-Montreal Global Biodiversity Framework.
+The strategy shall mobilize resources for the implementation of the Convention, addressing its three objectives in a balanced manner.
+It aims to substantially and progressively increase the level of financial resources from all sources, in an effective, timely and easily accessible manner, including domestic, international, public and private resources, in accordance with Article 20 of the Convention, to implement national biodiversity strategies and action plans, mobilizing at least $200 billion per year by 2030.

-The strategy will be guided by:
+The strategy is guided by:

 (a) Section C of the Kunming-Montreal Global Biodiversity Framework;